bhartishr28/Fruit-Freshness-Classification-CNN/README.md

 Validation performance was monitored to identify the point where additional training no longer consistently improved generalization.

 These experiments helped establish that simply increasing the number of epochs does not necessarily improve validation performance.

+## 3. Baseline CNN and Regularization Comparison

+The **baseline CNN achieved a training accuracy of 99.75% and a best validation accuracy of 96.95% at Epoch 10**.

+Regularization experiments using Batch Normalization, Dropout, and Weight Decay did not outperform the baseline model on this dataset.
+Dropout with a rate of 0.2 performed relatively well, achieving a best validation accuracy of 95.29%, whereas Dropout 0.5 significantly reduced performance.

+Therefore, the **baseline CNN was retained as the better-performing model based on validation accuracy**.

 ---